< Department of Main Roads, NSW, unofficial home page

-Department of Main Roads, New South Wales, DMR, NSW, Head Office, HO, Sydney, Castlereagh St, Pitt St, Campbell St, Belmore Park, the P&S Cafe, West End Hotel, Chamberlain, EMI, Commonwealth Bank, Goulburn St, Brickfield Hill, Voucher Examining, The Colony, Chinatown, Hotel Sydney, Central.
+Department of Main Roads, New South Wales, DMR, NSW, Head Office, HO, Sydney, Castlereagh Street, Pitt Street, Campbell Street, Belmore Park, the P&S Cafe, West End Hotel, Chamberlain Hotel, EMI, Commonwealth Bank, Goulburn Street, Brickfield Hill, Voucher Examining, The Colony, Chinatown, Hotel Sydney, Central, the Tivoli; all this names bring back memories for ex-DMR staff, old and older.

 Born 1932 - Buried 1989